gkotian/gkotian.github.io/travels/_posts/2010-06-10-cali-the-salsa-capital-of-the-world.md

 title: Cali, the salsa capital of the world
 categories:
 - Colombia
-excerpt: Like me, the Dutch couple - Cris & Kim - were also going from Popayan to Cali.
-Along the way, we met an American guy called Ben who was also headed to Cali.
-So the four of us got a bus for the short 3 hour journey, and later shared a taxi to Hostel Iguana.
 ---

 Like me, the Dutch couple - Cris & Kim - were also going from Popayan to Cali.